 There are a number of supplements that have been shown to be effective in repairing joint injuries.
 Collagen and glucosamine are nutrients that are essential for the health of connective tissue.
 By taking these supplements, you can help to improve the strength and flexibility of the ligament, which can reduce the risk of further injury.
 In addition, these nutrients can also help to reduce inflammation and pain.
 If you are considering taking supplements to repair a cruciate ligament tear, it is important to speak to your doctor first to ensure that they are right for you.

 Vitamin C is an essential nutrient for wound healing and tissue repair, so it's not surprising that it can also help with ligament repair.
 Vitamin C helps the body to produce collagen, a protein that is essential for healthy ligaments.
 Vitamin C can be found in abundance in citrus fruits, bell peppers, and broccoli.
 You can also take a vitamin C supplement to ensure that you're getting enough of this vital nutrient (6).

-Glucosamine is a compound that is essential for the formation of new cartilage.
+Essential for the formation of new cartilage.
 It's often taken as a supplement to treat osteoarthritis, but it can also be helpful for ligament repair.
 Glucosamine supplements are usually taken with collagen or chondroitin, which is another important compound for healthy cartilage (9,10).

 Ligament Repair for Partial Tears